 Laccadive(Political Subdivision, Body of Water & Other)English Probably an Anglicized version of Lakṣadvīpa.

-Lac Qui Parle(Body of Water)English (American) A lake and city in Minnesota.
-From French lac qui parle meaning "lake which speaks".
+Lac Qui Parle(Body of Water)English (American) A lake, river, and city in Minnesota, from French lac qui parle meaning "lake which speaks".

 La Crosse(Settlement)English (American) From French la crosse, meaning "crozier".
 The city in Wisconsin was named for a game played by the Native Americans living in the area, which used sticks resembling, in the eyes of Euro-American colonists, a bishop's crozier.